sshambar/nmutils/README.md

  assignment of other records (such as CNAME or TXT) individually configurable for each interface.
-- **IPv6 Prefix Delegation** The dispatch script will spawn a new `dhclient` instance to request an IPv6 prefix, and then assign sub-prefixes or addresses from the prefix to the WAN and/or LAN interfaces.
+- **IPv6 Prefix Delegation** The dispatch script will spawn a new `dhclient` instance to request an IPv6 prefix (as well as WAN address), and then assign sub-prefixes from the delegated prefix to the LAN interfaces.
  Simple configuration allows fully automatic behavior, but can be configured to fully control sub-prefix and address creation by interface.
 Also supports Dynamic DNS based on prefix assignment similar to the interface state DNS script above.
+- **radvd.conf Generation** The dispatch script will create `/etc/radvd.conf` based on the prefixes assigned to interfaces defined in the template `/etc/NetworkManager/radvd.conf.templ`

 Setup
 -----